AnormCypher/AnormCypher/readme.md

-## Almost there
-This library is actually somewhat usable now.
-Soon we'll have it up in maven, etc., for your enjoyment.

 ## AnormCypher
 This is a Neo4j library purely for REST, using the Jerkson JSON parser and the Dispatch REST client library.